shiroyasha/goku/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/shiroyasha/goku.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-Also if you don't like Dragon Ball than GTFO.
+Also if you don't like Dragon Ball then GTFO.

 ## License